cardano-foundation/developer-portal/docs/transaction-metadata/overview.md

 ## Explore

-We encourage developers to explore and be creative of what is possible with **Cardano Transaction Metadata**, up next we discuss on the ways you can create a transactions with metadata embedded into it.
+We encourage developers to explore and be creative of what is possible with **Cardano Transaction Metadata**, up next we discuss the different ways you can create a transactions with metadata embedded into it.